Welcome to the latest edition of Ecosystem Gardening Radio.

 Carolyn’s groundbreaking book, Designing Gardens with Flora of the American East, is an excellent read.
 In fact, I could not put it down.

-Listen as I talk with Carolyn Summers about designing our gardens with native plants:
+Here are some points from my talk with Carolyn Summers about designing our gardens with native plants:

 Native, or indigenous, plants are vital to wildlife because they are part of the local food web.
 Exotic plants do not contribute to the food web and are merely ornaments in our landscape, says Summers.